marinuslouw/exegetic-new-site/content/internal/procedure-version-control.md

 * Navigate to the merge request tab.
 * Select the source branch to be merged and the destination branch, which is usually *develop*.
 * Under the "Assignee", assign the merge request to the relevant project leader.

+## README

+A `README` serves to describe the package, setup instructions, files  and any requirements the package may have.